John Foxe: Actes and Monuments

 There were to be many victims of Mary's religious intolerance and the vengeful fervour of her over-zealous acolytes.
 In total 277 people were burned at the stake for remaining true to their faith during the five years of Mary's reign including nine in a single day at Lewes in Sussex, an event still commemorated every year on 5 November, whilst another 30 died in prison awaiting execution.

-In his book Actes and Monuments, better known as his Book of Martyrs, John Foxe was to assiduously record them all, and with the exception of the King James Bible and John Bunyan’s Pilgrim’s Progress no other book has had such a profound influence upon the growth and spread of Protestantism not just in England but around the world.
+In his book Actes and Monuments, better known as his Book of Martyrs, John Foxe was to assiduously record them all, and except for the King James Bible and John Bunyan’s Pilgrim’s Progress no other book has had such a profound influence upon the growth and spread of Protestantism not just in England but around the world.

 It was published early in the reign of Mary’s half-sister Elizabeth and had been written while Foxe, who had earlier been ordained a priest by Nicholas Ridley, was in exile having fled a warrant for his arrest.